 - Fixed interest rates from 5.74% APR to 11.85% APR1

-- Choose which repayment option works best for you before your full principal and interest payments begin; defer all payments1 while you are in school, pay just $25 a month5, or pay only the interest on your loan
+- Choose which repayment option works best for you before your full principal and interest payments begin1; defer all payments while you are in school, pay just $25 a month5, or pay only the interest on your loan

 - Full principal and interest payments begin six months after you leave school for all repayment plans

-- Graduated Repayment Period on new loans for academic year 2013/14—Students who graduate and maintain their Fifth Third loans in good standing can request to make 12 interest-only payments instead of full principal and interest payments after their separation period.7
+- Graduated Repayment Period—Students who graduate and maintain their Fifth Third loans in good standing can request to make 12 interest-only payments instead of full principal and interest payments after their separation period.6

 - No prepayment penalty, regardless of the repayment plan you choose